 My oldest child, Ember, who is nonbinary and bisexual, decided last winter that they would use only gender-neutral pronouns and change their name.
 When they told me, we had a lot of conversations about it.
 Because I was trying to understand them better, I had a lot of questions.
 One of the questions I asked that I realize now that I shouldn’t have was when they would come out to everyone else.
 That was none of my business.
-The reason I was asking was that it’s important not to out your child before they are ready to come out on their own.
+I was asking because it’s important not to out your child before they are ready to come out on their own.

 This can make it hard for you to have conversations with other people about your child.
 It requires a lot of mental effort to continually switch back and forth between two different names depending on who you are talking with.
-When I talked to Ember, I had to remember to use their new name because they had asked me to.
-If I talked to someone else about Ember, I had to remember to use their name given at birth because the person I was talking to didn’t know they were changing their name.
+When I spoke to Ember, I had to remember to use their new name because they had asked me to.
+If I spoke to someone else about Ember, I had to remember to use their name given at birth because the person I was talking to didn’t know they were changing their name.

 Suppose your child has begun to use new pronouns.
 Switching back and forth can be incredibly hard.
 Learning to associate new pronouns with your child is already hard.
 The reason is that your brain has had a certain number of years of practice using one set of pronouns with your child.
 When your child changes those pronouns, your brain has to learn to associate new pronouns with them.